SamThinks-Com/Kitten-TTS-Server/README.md

 *   **True GPU Acceleration** for NVIDIA GPUs, a feature not present in the original implementation.
 *   **Large Text Handling & Audiobook Generation:** Intelligently splits long texts into manageable chunks, processes them sequentially, and seamlessly concatenates the audio.
 Perfect for creating complete audiobooks.
 *   **A flexible, dual-API system** including a simple endpoint and an OpenAI-compatible endpoint for easy integration.
-*   **Curated High-Quality Voices:** A fixed list of 8 ready-to-use synthetic voices for consistent and reliable output.
+*   **Built-in Voices:** A fixed list of 8 ready-to-use voices for consistent and reliable output.
 *   **Cross-platform support** for Windows and Linux, with clear setup instructions.
 *   **Docker support** for easy, reproducible containerized deployment.